 Best time to visit: September to March

 Eat: Chittorgarh cuisine consists of typical Rajasthani dishes.
-The restaurants here serve sumptuous varieties of dishes – Parathas, Rajasthani food, Mughal delicacies and deserts.
+The restaurants here serve sumptuous varieties of dishes – Parathas, Rajasthani food, Mughal delicacies and desserts.

 If you are in search of an oasis of serenity and tranquility, you will definitely find it here!